MycroftAI/mycroft-timer/README.md

 A skill to set timers

 ## Description
 Allow users to set timers.
-Ability to set multiple timers which will be named incrementally from 1.
-For example, timer 1, timer 2, timer 3 ...
+Ability to set multiple timers

 ## Examples
 * "set a timer for 30 seconds"